rocuevas9511/AI_Prompts/CODING_CONVENTIONS.md

     *   High-level architecture diagram.
     *   Data models.
     *   API endpoints (if applicable).
+    *   **Target Output Schematic**: For projects that generate a structured text or UI output (e.g., a report or a web page), the `TECH_SPEC.md` should include a "Target Output Schematic".
+This should be a literal, formatted block (e.g., a Markdown blockquote) that shows the exact desired structure of the output, using placeholders for dynamic content.
+This is more explicit than user stories alone.
     *   Key technical decisions and trade-offs.

 ### **2.3.
 Project Scaffolding**